If you are looking for the Freelance Newbie video course by RealToughCandy, click here.

 What to code, when to deploy.

 Fortunately, you don’t have to spend years figuring this stuff out on your own.
 There are tons of resources out there ranging from front-end developer coding tracks to business courses.
-If you want a protein-packed, potentially life-changing course check out Freelance Newbie.
+If you want a protein-packed, potentially life-changing course check out Freelance Newbie: Become a Freelance Web Developer on RealToughCandy.io.

-Freelance Newbie is a Udemy course produced by a working freelancer.
+Freelance Newbie is a course produced by RTC, a working freelancer.

-I took all my knowledge and experienced I gained from freelance web development and packed it into this course.
+I took all my knowledge and experience I gained from freelance web development and packed it into this course.
 It’s the highest-quality freelance course you can get for the money.
-But don’t take my word for it — check out the reviews.

 I also wrote a companion book available on Google Play and Amazon.
 (Note: I’m an affiliate of Amazon.
 I might get a small cut of the sale if you buy something.)
 This number-one new release shows you everything you need to know to become a freelance web developer: